-One of my favorite things to do is to sit and have meaningful conversations with another individual.
-If we both walk away from the experience feeling that we have grown from it, then even better.
+One of my favorite things to do is to sit down and have a meaningful conversation with another woman.
+If both of us feel that we have grown from the experience, then even better.
 I take pride in my ability to understand anxiety, and to embrace the scars of childhood trauma, while connecting with my client as a whole person.